nomssi/abap_scheme/README.md

 - Scheme is a functional programming language with a small standard core, one of the two main dialects of the LISP familly of functional programming languages.

-- the [wiki pages](https://github.com/nomssi/abap_scheme/wiki) is a good place to start.

 [![LISP Inside](https://github.com/nomssi/abap_scheme/blob/master/img/lisplogo_256.png)](http://lisperati.com/logo.html)

 ## Motivation